Explicit Acyclic Models and (Co)Chain Operations: The Surjection Operad

 (ii).
 For the surjection complex $\cS_*^{bf}(s)$ the sign of the $\cD x$ term is $(-1)^{sh(C_x, C_\cD)}$. \end{prop} The signs are recursively determined by the standard procedure process.
 We state the proposition in two parts because we will first prove by induction that a formula (i) holds for all the surjection complexes.
 Then we will verify the signs given in (ii) are correct for the Berger-Fresse complex.
 The steps in the proof very much resemble the steps in the proof of Proposition \ref{17.3} that identified the functorial standard procedure map $\cS_*^{bf}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ with a Berger-Fresse map.
 As in that case, the result here provides an example of the general method described towards the end of preview Section 2.3 of Part I for studying standard procedure maps of form $\phi(x) = \sum \pm \cT x$.\\

-{\bf Step 0}.
-In degree 0, $x$ and the $y_i$ are permutations, all $k_i = 1$, and the map $\Phi = \cO_\cS$ coincides with the operad structure map $\cO_\Sigma$ of Section 18.1.
-Since permutation $x$ has no caesuras, all signs are $+1$. $ $\\
+{\bf Step 0}. {\bf Degree 0.} In degree 0, $x$ and the $y_i$ are permutations, all $k_i = 1$, and the map $\Phi = \cO_\cS$ coincides with the operad structure map $\cO_\Sigma$ of Section 18.1.
+Since permutations have no caesuras, all signs are $+1$. $ $\\

-{\bf Step 1}.
-The map $\Phi$ is twisted equivariant.
-It is best to look at the separate formulas in Remark \ref{18.4}, where the twisted equivariant property was defined.
-The second formula $\Phi(x; h_iy_i) = (\oplus h_i) \Phi(x; y_i)$ is trivial, on each $\cD x$ summand, because one is just permuting the entries of each $y_i[t_i]$ and their division subtuples, which can be done either before or after replacing occurrences of $i$ in $x$ by division subtuples of $y_i[t_i]$.
-The signs in part (ii) also match because the relative positions of $y_i$ and $h_iy_i$-caesuras, compared to $x$-caesuras, coincide in corresponding $\cD$ terms.\\
+{\bf Step 1}. {\bf Equivariance.} The map $\Phi$ is twisted equivariant.
+It is best to look at the separate formulas in Remark \ref{18.4}, where the equivariant property for operad structure maps was defined.
+The second equivariance formula $\Phi(x; h_iy_i) = (\oplus h_i) \Phi(x; y_i)$ is trivial, on each $\cD x$ summand, because one is just permuting the entries of each $y_i[t_i]$ and their division subtuples, which can be done either before or after replacing occurrences of $i$ in $x$ by division subtuples of $y_i[t_i]$.
+The signs in part (ii) of Proposition \ref{20.3} also match because the relative positions of $y_i$ and $h_iy_i$-caesuras, compared to $x$-caesuras, coincide in corresponding $\cD$ terms.\\